openstack-archive/interop/process/Lexicon.rst

   without 3rd party observation.

 Technical Leadership
-  The subset of the Contributors (see above) that are recognized by the community to guide the technical direction of the OpenStack project.
+  The subset of the Participants (see above) that are recognized by the community to guide the technical direction of the OpenStack project.
   These leaders include the Technical Committee (TC) and Project Technical Leads (PTL).